leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/modify/data_transfer.rst

          Uses source's nearest edge of source's nearest face (using edge's midpoints).

    Face Corners
-      A face corner is not a real item by itself, it's some kind of split vertex attached to a specific face.
+      A face corner is not a real element by itself, it's some kind of split vertex attached to a specific face.
       Hence both vertex (location) and face (normal, ...) aspects are used to match them together.

       Nearest Corner and Best Matching Normal